 Dishwasher-Safe: Clean up has never been easier.
 This collection is easy to hand-wash because of its non-stick coating, but you can put them in the dishwasher when you’re short on time.

 Where to Buy: T-fal Professional cookware is available in stores like Macy’s and Target, but the best place to buy it is on Amazon.

-If you’re looking for the best induction-compatible cookware with a ceramic cooking surface, GreenPan Valencia Pro is the way to go.
+If you’re looking for the best induction-compatible cookware with a ceramic non-stick cooking surface, go with Caraway.

 Its ceramic, non-stick coating is free of PFAS, PFOA, lead, and cadmium.
 So, if you accidentally overheat the pots and pans, it won’t release toxic fumes.

-GreenPan Valencia Pro is one of the best non-stick cookware collections for induction cooktops for many reasons.
+Caraway is one of the best non-stick cookware brands for induction cooktops for many reasons.

 Best Starter Pan: Misen

 If you’re looking for non-stick cookware that’s affordable and induction-compatible, consider Misen.

 Misen launched in 2015 with a direct-to-consumer business model, which means it sells primarily on its website, Misen.com (although it’s also available on Amazon).
 By eliminating retail markups, Misen can offer lower prices without sacrificing quality.

 The brand offers several types of cookware, including non-stick, stainless steel, enameled cast iron, and carbon steel.